piervix/ux-framer-prototyping/README.md

 ### What's this

-Sketcher is a 'work in progress' idea that allow you to create a Framer prototype starting from your Sketch design.
+Sketcher is a 'work in progress' idea that allow you to create a Framer prototype starting from your Sketch.
+Nothing new, but there is a plus.
-You can design with Sketch and add animations and interactions with Framer and it's all automated using Webpack, Gulp and BrowserSync.
+You can design with Sketch, add animations and interactions with Framer and it's all automated using Webpack, Gulp and BrowserSync.

 ### Requirements

-* Node.js
+* Node.js (tested with 4.4.1 LTS)
 * Gulp
 * Webpack
-* sketch-tool (if you want to use it, there is a gulp task)
+* sketch-tool (if you want to use it, there is a specific gulp task)
 * Sketch.app

 ### Installation

 1. Install sketch-tool via [brew](http://brew.sh/):
     1.1 Make sure you have Homebrew version `0.9.5` or higher.
-You can check with `$ brew --version` 1.2                               If you don't have [Homebrew Cask](http://caskroom.io/), run `brew tap caskroom/cask` 1.3 Install sketch-tool with `brew cask install sketch-tool`
+You can check with `$ brew --version` 1.2 If you don't have [Homebrew Cask](http://caskroom.io/), run `$ brew tap caskroom/cask` 1.3 Install sketch-tool with `$ brew cask install sketch-tool`

 2. Download and install [Framer Generator](http://framerjs.com/assets/static/downloads/Framer.zip)